constellation-daq/Constellation/docs/protocols/cdtp.md

 In case of network congestion, unsent messaged SHALL be buffered by the sending CDTP host and sent at a later time.
 Upon reaching the high-water mark of buffered messages, the user MUST be notified and further sending of messages SHALL be blocked until action has been taken.

+Any data message must be enclosed by the begin-of-run message and end-of-run message of the current measurement.
+If a CDTP host receives a data message before the begin-of-run message, or if it receives a data message after the end-of-run message, the user MUST be notified and further reception of messages SHALL be blocked until action has been taken.

 ### Message Header

 The message header frame MUST be encoded according to the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.